likianta/pyportable-installer/docs/pyproject-manual.md

     <span id="20220324173727"></span>

     - `relpath`: Relative based on where configuration file located.
     - `abspath`: Accepts both forward and backward slashes.
-(In internal it will all be converted to forward slashes.)
+(In internal it will all be converted to forward ones.)

 - **desc**:

-    The directory mainly contains source code.
+    The directory that mainly contains source code.

     For example: